 Not all of the game’s jabs at socialism elicited this sort of reaction, however.
 After a player was penalized $100 for a “Bernout power grid failure on a cloudy, windless day,” some complained about the card’s confusing insinuation.
 “That doesn’t even make any sense,” huffed Kelsey.
 “Being anti-green energy is a libertarian thing now?”

-Max took similar issue with the card that forced him to pay $200 for his “neighbour’s gastric bypass surgery” courtesy of an Obamacare expansion.
+Max took similar issue with the card that forced him to pay $200 for his “neighbor’s gastric bypass surgery” courtesy of an Obamacare expansion.
 “In what socialist world are we still utilizing Obamacare?” he asked.
 “This is a fundamental misunderstanding of how universal healthcare works."

 These occasional annoyances aside, the socialists appeared to be having a good time, even cheering at my habit of unlucky dice rolls sending me to frequent rehabilitation center visits.
 “We’re punishing your corruption and keeping you honest,” said Rachel.

 Hours later, as we progressed into the late game and increasingly broke players began looking for ways to leverage their remaining properties, another novel twist from Socialism's rulebook emerged in the form of the People’s Action Committee on Commerce and Equity (PEACCE), the governing body that oversaw all permit requests, purchases, and sales of property.
 As unanimous consent was required for the approval of any transaction, holdouts and bribes soon became commonplace.
 But since the social safety net of another $100 was always on hand, these moments of voting sabotage seemed more like friends messing with each other for the sheer fun of it as opposed to legitimate game strategy.